Wave Energy Devices

 There are also several disadvantages when you use wave energy technology.
 Because wave energy is generated from the actual waves, it is also as unpredictable as the ocean waves.
 If the wind does not blow the oceans waves are not created.
 Also wave energy generators that are fixed to the sea-floor could cause disturbances to the natural flow of the marine ecosystem, although the effect to the natural marine habitat is not yet known, it may still have a negative effect on it.

-For more information about the different “Wave Energy Devices” available, or how to generate your own electricity using the power of the sea, or obtain more tidal energy information about the various tidal energy systems available, or to explore the advantages and disadvantages of wave power, then Click Here to order your copy from Amazon today about ocean, tidal and wave energy, the energy revolution from the sea.
+For more information about the different “Wave Energy Devices” available, or how to generate your own electricity using the power of the sea, or obtain more tidal energy information about the various tidal energy systems available, or to explore the advantages and disadvantages of wave power, then why not Click Here to order your copy from Amazon today about ocean, tidal and wave energy, the energy revolution from the sea.